Accommodation & Food Services · New York, NY

 How does Casa Bella Ristorante's safety record compare to industry average?

-Casa Bella Ristorante's total OSHA penalty of $0 is below the Accommodation & Food Services industry average of $652 per employer.
+Casa Bella Ristorante's total OSHA penalty of $0 is below the Accommodation & Food Services industry average of $667 per employer.
 The employer has 0 inspections compared to the industry average of 0.2 per employer.
+For a direct comparison, Maven Social in Omaha, NE is a similar accommodation & food services employer with $0 in current penalties.

 Explore PlainWorker